 The line reached Los Angeles in 1876, and Huntington directed it to a port at Santa Monica, where the Long Wharf was built.
 The San Pedro forces eventually prevailed, although it required Banning to turn his railroad over to the Southern Pacific Railroad.
 Work on the San Pedro breakwater began in 1899 and was finished in 1910.
 Otis Chandler and his allies secured a change in state law in 1909 that allowed Los Angeles to absorb San Pedro and Wilmington, using a long, narrow corridor of land to connect them with the rest of the city.

-Oil was discovered by Edward L. Doheny in 1892, near the present location of Dodger Stadium.
+Edward L. Doheny discovered oil in 1892 near the present location of Dodger Stadium.
 Los Angeles became a center of oil production in the early 20th Century, and by 1923 the region was producing one-quarter of the world’s total supply.
 Today, it is still a significant producer.

-In order to sustain future growth needed new sources of water.
-The only local water in Los Angeles was the intermittent Los Angeles River and groundwater replenished by the area’s minimal rain.
+To sustain future growth needed, new sources of water.
+The only local water in Los Angeles was the intermittent Los Angeles River and groundwater was replenished by the area’s minimal rain.
 Legitimate concerns about water supply were exploited to gain backing for a huge engineering and legal effort to bring more water to the city and allow more development.
 Two hundred and fifty miles northeast of Los Angeles in Inyo County, near the Nevada line, a long slender desert region known as the Owens Valley had the Owens River, a permanent stream of fresh water fed by the melted snows of the Sierra Nevada that collected in the shallow, saline Owens Lake, where it evaporated.

 Eden then resigned from the Reclamation Service, took a job with the Los Angeles Water Department as an assistant to Mulholland, and turned over the Reclamation Service maps, field surveys, and stream measurements to the city.
 Those studies served as the basis for designing the longest aqueduct in the world.

 By July 1905, Chandler’s L.A.
 Times began to warn the voters of Los Angeles that the county would soon dry up unless they voted bonds for building the aqueduct.
-Artificial drought conditions were created when water was run into the sewers to decrease the supply in the reservoirs, and residents were forbidden to water their lawns and gardens.
-On election day, the people of Los Angeles voted for $22.5 million worth of bonds to build an aqueduct from the Owens River and to defray other expenses of the project.
-With this money, and with a special Act of Congress allowing cities to own property outside their boundaries, the City acquired the land that Eden had acquired from the Owens Valley farmers and started to build the aqueduct.
+Artificial drought conditions were created when water was run into the sewers to decrease the reservoir supply, and residents were forbidden to water their lawns and gardens.
+On election day, the people of Los Angeles voted for $22.5 million worth of bonds to build an aqueduct from the Owens River and defray other project expenses.
+With this money and a special Act of Congress allowing cities to own property outside their boundaries, the City acquired the land that Eden had acquired from the Owens Valley farmers and started to build the aqueduct.
 On the occasion of the opening of the Los Angeles Aqueduct on November 5, 1913, Mullholland’s entire speech was five words: “There it is.
 Take it.”